wjltoyyyy/Hoplite/app/rllib/README.md

 ## Setup AMI _(About 20 min)_

-Please contact Zhuohan Li (zhuohan@berkeley.edu) for configured AMI.
-See following for the instructions to setup the cluster from scratch:

 Start an AWS node with `initial.yaml` and connect to the node:
    ~~~bash
    ray up initial.yaml